evakv0th/war-simulator/README.md

 - Create and manage armies with different strengths and advantages.
 - Organize squads within armies.
-- Add technologies (planes and tanks) to your armies.
+- Add planes and tanks to your armies.
 - Engage in battles between armies with various advantages and strengths.
 - User authentication with role-based access control (normal user or admin).